You would benefit from using the Pickle Jar Theory if you are looking for the most effective time management strategy.

-After that, it can be easier to meet deadlines and manage our time appropriately.
+After that, meeting deadlines and managing our time appropriately can be easier.
 As a result of using to-do lists, the deep understanding becomes even more evident.

 When you carefully consider what tasks need to be completed ahead of time, you can fill the most important tasks on your list and treat them as rocks.

 Preparing an accurate and reliable time estimation is the most challenging part of creating task lists.
 The average person often plans for one hour for a two-hour project.

 You ought to include a time estimate when you create a top-down task or a To-Do list to do this.

 The next step would be to prioritize the tasks based on the importance of each task so that you will have the time and energy actually to accomplish them.